 Struggling up stairs with knee pain, or hearing a click when you bend your knee?
-These common complaints can be linked to knee joint wear.
-This article looks at how the non-surgical ChondroFiller injection may help, with realistic expectations throughout.
+These common complaints can be linked to localised cartilage wear.
+This article looks at how the non-surgical ChondroFiller injection may help, and sets realistic expectations throughout.

 The Role of Knee Cartilage

-Your knee relies on cartilage, a smooth tissue covering the ends of the bones, for comfortable movement.
-When it wears in a localised area, the surface becomes rough, which can cause discomfort and clicking, especially on stairs.
+Your knee relies on articular cartilage — a smooth tissue covering the ends of the bones — for comfortable, low-friction movement.
+When it wears in a localised area, the surface becomes irregular, which can produce the clicking or catching sensation many people notice on stairs or when rising from a chair.
+Unlike bone, cartilage has a very limited natural capacity for self-repair, which is why early assessment matters.

 Common Causes and Spotting It Early